paulbersch/dbunit-presentation/PITCHME.md

 3. Verify outcome
 4. Teardown

-However, it won't actually truncate everything in the database for you, so make sure you define empty tables for anything you're expecting to be empty.
+** DBUnit won't actually truncate everything in the database for you, so make sure you define empty tables for anything you're expecting to be empty.

 #HSLIDE